octobercms/docs/backend-forms.md

 <a name="widget-relation"></a>
 ### Relation

 `relation` - renders either a dropdown or checkbox list according to the field relation type.
 Singular relationships display a dropdown, multiple relationships display a checkbox list.
+The label used for displaying each relation is sourced by the `nameFrom` or `select` definition.

     categories:
         label: Categories
         type: relation
         nameFrom: title

+Alternatively, you may populate the label using a custom `select` statement.
+Any valid SQL statement works here.

+    user:
+        label: User
+        type: relation
+        select: concat(first_name, ' ', last_name)

 Option | Description
 ------------- | -------------
-**nameFrom** | the column name to use in the relation used for displaying the name.
+**nameFrom** | a model attribute name used for displaying the relation label.
 Default: name.
+**select** | a custom SQL select statement to use for the name.
 **descriptionFrom** | the column name to use in the relation used for displaying a description (optional).
 Default: description.
 **emptyOption** | text to display when there is no available selections.